12 Best Spin Bowlers of All Time (updated for 2024)

 The art of spin bowling seems to be in good hands as we move forward.
 Some would argue that Nathan Lyon is a little unlucky to have missed out on this list, having passed 400 test wickets in the 2021/22 Ashes series with England.

-Lyon should play at the highest level for a few more years while there are some exceptional young spin bowlers coming through.
+Lyon is now closing in on 550 test wickets, and should play at the highest level for a few more years while there are some exceptional young spin bowlers coming through.
 The standout in terms of returns is New Zealand’s Ajaz Patel who, in 2021, joined that exclusive club of players to take all ten wickets in an innings.

 Patel’s magnificent effort came against India and he’s clearly one to watch for the future.
 The list of other high quality spinners coming through includes Rashid Khan, Mujeeb Ur Rahman, Yuzvendra Chahal, Keshav Maharaj and Rachin Ravindra.